davyzhang/agw/README.md

 ```

 ### Support both standard http server and the lambda environment
 It is a common scenario that debugging programs with local servers.
 However, aws lambda and apigateway have limited this possibility.
-We must upload the code and wait logs coming out in cloudwatch, which is slow and inconvenient.
-This library provides a little wrapper func for writing back data that can help to identify the real type of http.ResponseWriter and invoke corresponding write function.
+We must upload the code and wait for the logs coming out in the cloudwatch, which is slow and inconvenient.
+This library provides a little wrapper func to write back data that can help to identify the real type of http.ResponseWriter and invoke corresponding write function.
 ```go
 func handlerTest(w http.ResponseWriter, r *http.Request) { //you can pass this handler to a standard local http server
     //your code...